 Is your management based on inspiration?

 Yes, I believe that being an example for people is great.
 If I don’t respect them, I cannot expect them to respect me.
 Respect is just an example.
-If I do not respect their time – if we set a Skype meeting and I don’t show up – they will learn that it is ok for them not to show up too.
+If I do not respect their time – if we set a Zoom meeting and I don’t show up – they will learn that it is ok for them not to show up too.
 It starts with the basics, and being an example to follow is very important for a good manager.